Understanding the Distinction Between RFI and RFP

 • Implementation methodology overview

 RFP documents are highly structured and prescriptive.
-Based on our analysis of 50,000+ RFP responses, successful RFPs average 40-120 questions organized into weighted evaluation categories.
-They follow a consistent pattern:
+Successful RFPs organize questions into weighted evaluation categories and follow a consistent pattern:

 Standard RFP structure: